SimonNagy/YouTube-analytics-kafka-python/README.md

-# Youtube Analytics with Kafka-python
+# Youtube Analytics with Confluent_kafka

 In this project, I've built a program, which utilizes the confluent_kafka python libary in order to collect and stream data to a Confluent Kafka cluster ksql database, and notify the user on Telegram, when a video gets liked.